 Q. We are a national organization but have a local office providing services in Chicago.
 Can we receive funding from Impact Grants Chicago for our Chicago operations?

-A. No. The organization must be headquartered and operate in the city of Chicago and all services of the proposed project or program must be provided in Chicago.
+A. No. The organization must be headquartered and operate in the city of Chicago and the majority of services of the proposed project or program must be provided in Chicago.
+(If any services of the proposed project or program are provided outside Chicago, they must be provided within Cook County.)

 Q. Our organization is exempt from paying sales tax in the state of Illinois and we have a certificate from the state.
 Can we use this to prove our nonprofit status in our Letter of Inquiry (“LOI”) submission?